AkshatSh/DPD/docs/blog_5.md

 | worried   | lethargy            | slurred     | vomiting  | sore           |
 | lips      | blisters            | coughing    | aches     | aching         |

-Here we can see that our linear models are gathering terms more related to adverse drug reactions than `kNN` is.
+Here we can see that our `linear` models are gathering terms more related to adverse drug reactions than `kNN` is.

 ### Span F1

 Another interesting thing is to evaluate the Span F1 metric.
 In constrast to Token F1, Span F1 looks at the F1 if we only consider exact span matches.
-This will provide us more insight as to what is actually being learned.
+This will provide us more insight as to how many of the spans are actually being predicted properly.
 The results are presented in the graph below.

 ![Span F1](figures/weak_function_span_f1.png)

 In particular, take a look at the `linear` weak function as compared to our benchmark of `no_weak`.
-Although the average improvement is mariginally it does show some improvement on the Span F1, which shows some promise.
+Although the average improvement is mariginally it does show consistent improvement on the Span F1, which shows some promise.

 ## Next blog post